Killeck/7/main.md

 #### **Garage doors**

 #### **Central Vacume**
-Require a solution that supports floorboards vents as well as standard connection points.
+Require a solution that supports skirtingboard vents as well as standard connection points.

 - Flexit[^1]
 - Foma